-- 16. (1) A person may apply to the fire chief for a permit to carry out open burning and the fire chief is authorized to issue the permit where he or she considers that: - (a) the open burning does not create an unreasonable risk to the land or premises or surrounding lands; - (b) because of the location of the land on which the burning is to occur, the open burning will not unreasonably impair air quality of the surrounding lands. - (2) In issuing a permit under 16(1), the fire chief may impose one or more of the following conditions - (a) limit the duration of the burning; - (b) limit the size of the burning; - (c) limit the amount or type of material that may be burned; and - (d) precautions to be observed during burning. - (3) The fire chief may withhold any permit or cancel any permit when in his opinion the igniting of a fire may create a hazard to persons or property. - (4) No person shall burn any garbage, animal waste, rubber, tires, oil, tar, asphalt shingles, battery boxes, plastic material, or any other materials which produce heavy black smoke or create a noxious odour.
+- 16. (1) A person may apply to the fire chief for a permit to carry out open burning and the fire chief is authorized to issue the permit where he or she considers that: - (a) the open burning does not create an unreasonable risk to the land or premises or surrounding lands; - (b) because of the location of the land on which the burning is to occur, the open burning will not unreasonably impair air quality of the surrounding lands.

-- (5) Permits are required at all times for campfires. - (6) Open burning is only permitted from October 15 to April 30 and requires a permit, unless a notice is published or posted under section 17. - (7) Permits are required at all times for the burning of debris that results from land clearing activities. - (8) All fires must be attended by a competent person at least 16 years old who shall supervise any burning and shall ensure that sufficient equipment, functioning hoses, tools and material in order to contain the fire and extinguish it if necessary, are available. - (9) A person who is issued a permit for burning debris from land clearing activities under section 16(7) shall be charged a cost of \$500.
+- (2) In issuing a permit under 16(1), the fire chief may impose one or more of the following conditions - (a) limit the duration of the burning; - (b) limit the size of the burning; - (c) limit the amount or type of material that may be burned; and - (d) precautions to be observed during burning. - (3) The fire chief may withhold any permit or cancel any permit when in his opinion the igniting of a fire may create a hazard to persons or property. - (4) No person shall burn any garbage, animal waste, rubber, tires, oil, tar, asphalt shingles, battery boxes, plastic material, or any other materials which produce heavy black smoke or create a noxious odour. - (5) A permit is not required for the burning of domestic waste material between sunrise and sunset provided it is burnt in a domestic incinerator fitted with a metal screen or grill with a mesh of less than 9.5 mm (3/8") to restrict sparks or flying debris. - (6) No person is required to obtain a permit for the occasional burning of domestic waste material from sunrise to sunset on any day from November 01 to April 01 unless a notice is published or posted under section 17. - (7) Permits are required at all times for the burning of debris that results from the cutting and felling of trees and from land clearing activities. - (8) All fires must be attended by a competent person at least 16 years old who shall supervise any burning and shall ensure that sufficient equipment, functioning hoses, tools and material in order to contain the fire and extinguish it if necessary, are available.